codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

   max-width="80%"
     %}

-Basically when a Git operation takes place, the Codefresh UI will ask the app-proxy (if it is present) and it will route the request to the backing Git provider.
+Basically when a Git GET operation takes place, the Codefresh UI will ask the app-proxy (if it is present) and it will route the request to the backing Git provider.
 The confidential Git information never leaves the firewall premises and the connection between the browser and the ingress is SSL/HTTPS.
 This means that the app-proxy does not compromise security in any way.

 To install the app-proxy on a Kubernetes cluster that already has a Codefresh runner use the following command: